corrupted-brain/blog/_posts/Website Source Code Analysis To AWS Account Takeover.md

 aws configure
 ```

-After this, I had to input the found access key and the secret key.
+After this, I had to input the found access and secret keys.
 Once I provided the required information, I attempted to list the available buckets in that particular AWS account using the following command:

 ```bash
 aws s3 ls